sachinchoubey1994/AI_Project---Red_Ball_Kick_by_NAO_a_Humanoid_Robot/README.md

   a) Choregraphe: A tool to control and monitor Nao and Pepper Robot.
 We have used Choregraphe 2.8.5.10 which can be downloaded from Softbanks Robotics website.

-  b) Python: We need to install python x86 version as Pynaoqi-SDK is available in x86 version for Windows platform.
+  b) Python: We need to install python x86 (32 bit) version as Pynaoqi-SDK is available in x86 version for Windows platform.
 While installing pyhton we have to check the option to use python as environment variable.
+##### We have used python version 2.7.16.

   c) Pynaoqi-SDK: A python library used for programming Nao.
 Its x86 version can be downloaded from Softbank website.